ZackDev/zackdev.github.io/pages/conding_style.md

 published: true
 list: true
 ---
-# Why styling code is useful:
+# Why Styling Code Is Useful:
 One of the skills a developer should have is a sense for readable code.
 Not just for oneself, but also for other developers working on or with the same code.
 I won't get into design patterns here, they contribute to the architecture e.g. maintenance and extend-ability of a program, not necessarily to it's readability.

 A consistent coding style makes code recognizable across different functions, classes, modules and possible programs at different times.
 Let's have a look at the following example code that doesn't apply any coding style: